Jayashsatolia403/techwondoe_assignment/README.md

     docker build --tag techwondoe-assignment .
     docker run -d -p 5000:5000 techwondoe-assignment

+How to test API using my test.py included in the project :

+    python3 test.py

 Checklist :

 - [x] Added jwt Authentication and Verification, Login and Signup